dnldev/Kindle-Send-Bot/README.md

 ## Install

-To use this bot you need to activate the GMail API and download the provided `credentials.json` Follow the steps from the Google Developers Python article: https://developers.google.com/gmail/api/quickstart/python After setting up the GMail API run the sample.py script. requires calibre command line tools (https://manual.calibre-ebook.com/generated/en/cli-index.html)
+To use this bot you need to activate the GMail API and download the provided `credentials.json`.
+Follow the steps from the Google Developers Python article: https://developers.google.com/gmail/api/quickstart/python.
+Requires calibre command line tools (https://manual.calibre-ebook.com/generated/en/cli-index.html)
 Download: https://calibre-ebook.com/download